dannycuevas/devops-engineering/README.md

 - Documenting my own DevOps journey, pursuing my passion, and my projects

-- May these handy notes in all the different topics serve me as a guide throughtout my carreer, and maybe also as reference to others as well

-- If any doubts, or just want to collaborate with me, just contact me via linkedin or here, it would be nice to see this project grow and help many more people
+- If any doubts, or just want to collaborate with me, just contact me via linkedin or here, it would be nice to see this project grow and reach out and help as many people as possible (:

 - So...
 ALL COLLABORATION IS WELCOME (:

 Cheers!

+PS: Every single note here was hand written by me so far, following videos projects or courses, no copy paste from other text sources.

 ---